specdb/specdb/docs/private.rst

 --------------

 Each unique source in your database (RA, DEC) is required to also have a redshift.
-This must be supplied as a separate table with at least the following columns:
+This must be supplied as a separate Table with at least the following columns:

 ==========  ======== ============================================